kojuzz/items_per_page/README.md

-1. Download the ZIP and extract it.
+1. Download the ZIP and extract.
 2. Change `.env.example` to `.env`.
 3. Run the following commands in the terminal: